Soft, chewy oatmeal cookies sandwiched together with a fluffy vanilla bean buttercream to create the perfect dessert.

 For the Vanilla Bean Creme Filling

 - 3/4 cup (175 grams) unsalted butter, room temperature 3/4 cup (175 grams) unsalted butter, room temperature

 - Domino® Confectioners Sugar 2½ cups (300 grams) 2½ cups (300 grams) Domino® Confectioners Sugar

 - 1 tsp vanilla bean paste (or vanilla extract) 1 tsp vanilla bean paste (or vanilla extract)

 - 1 tbsp (15 grams) heavy cream 1 tbsp (15 grams) heavy cream

 To Make the Oatmeal Cookies:

 Preheat oven to 350°F (180°C).
 Line a baking sheet with parchment paper and set aside.

-In the bowl of a stand mixer fitted with the paddle attachment, or in a large bowl with an electric mixer, cream the butter, light brown sugar, and Domino® Golden Sugar together on medium-high speed until light and creamy, about 2 minutes.
+In the bowl of a stand mixer fitted with the paddle attachment, or in a large bowl with an electric mixer, cream the butter, Domino® Dark Brown Sugar, and Domino® Golden Sugar together on medium-high speed until light and creamy, about 2 minutes.
 Add in the eggs and the vanilla and mix until combined, scraping down the sides as needed.
 Set aside.

 In a medium bowl, whisk the flour, baking soda, salt, cinnamon, cloves, and oats together.
 With the mixer on low, slowly add the oat mixture to the wet ingredients, mixing until just combined.
 (The dough will be thick).